top of page

 Tricky samples and cognitive bias

 This narrative is typical of how people experience their decision environment and motivations.
-The challenge is that the past outcome is a single observation in the total population.
-Your sample size of one is likely too small to make a robust inference.
+The challenge is that the past environment impacting a situation that leads to an outcome is a single observation in the total population.
+Your sample size of one is likely too small and unique to make a robust inference.
 To be clear, this does NOT mean your past experience has no decision value... of course it does.
 Our evolutionary biology is wired such that being inaccurate and alive is better than being accurate and dead.
 However, blindly following our past experiences as a guide to the future may not include other past realities to help inform our decisions.
 Thus, except for life and death situations, using the wisdom of the crowd is often better than not.

 This annoyed my children.
 They wanted to know why we had to be so careful because it was the cars that broke the rules.
 My response was: “It is always better to be wronged and alive than right and dead.”